gracecatk/multi-choice-quiz-attempt2/README.md

 # Challenge - 04 creating a functiong quiz about Java Script
+*PLEASE READ GRADER*
+this does not have nearly as many commits as my first attempt, I could not use/update the old repo for some reason so had to copy all my old code and paste it here.

 this is a multiple choice quiz to test your knowledge on java script.
 ## Table of Contents